seancorfield/depstar/README.md

 clojure -X:depstar jar :jar MyLib.jar
 ```

 > Note: `depstar` assumes that directories it finds on the classpath contain the source of your library and `.jar` files are ignored (for an uberjar, everything on the classpath is included).
 If you have `:local/root` or `:git/url` dependencies in your library, `depstar` will see those as directories and will include them in your (library) JAR.
-You can use the `:exclude` option to omit such code from your JAR.
+You can either use the `:exclude` option to omit such code from your JAR or you can use the `:paths-only true` option (new in 2.0.next) which tells `depstar` to use `:paths` and `:extra-paths` from the project basis (instead of using the classpath).

 If you want to deploy a library to Clojars (or Maven Central), you're going to also need a `pom.xml` file -- see below.
 For deployment to Clojars, please read the [Clojars Verified Group Names policy](https://github.com/clojars/clojars-web/wiki/Verified-Group-Names).